uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 ### Corporate sector: Land, sustainability, and economic development

 Survivors and their family members told us that their hope for the future lies in reclaiming and regenerating their own cultures, spirituality, laws, and ways of life that are deeply connected to their homelands.
-Indigenous nations are already doing this work in their<!--x-->
-communities, despite the many challenges they face.
+Indigenous nations are already doing this work in their <!-- page 355 -->communities, despite the many challenges they face.
 At the TRC’s Traditional Knowledge Keepers Forum, Elder Dave Courchene said,

 > As people who have gained this recognition to be Knowledge Keepers for our people, we accept that work in the most humble way…